Where

 Our today may be unpleasant, even horrible, but this is "for a limited time only."
 We are part of the church that our Lord Jesus Christ established which cannot be destroyed from the earth.
 This age ends only when we, or those that follow us, are called home by Him to the marriage supper of the Lamb, and the time of Jacob's Trouble begins here on earth.
 This life is just the beginning for us.
 We have a future!

-Let us all remember these things when we feel inclined to wonder what horrible things the future may hold for us and our families.
+Let's remember these things when we feel inclined to wonder what horrible things the future may hold for us and our families.
 Let's remember where we came from as the church of the living God, why we are here as ambassadors of Christ our King, and where we are headed when this brief life is over.

 There is "a great cloud of witnesses" who testify to us that God IS faithful.
 There is joy set before us too, and Jesus is "at the right hand of the throne of God."
-Consider him! |
+Consider Him! |